-Because many of our semiconductor solutions are designed for the multimedia consumer electronics market such as mobile phones, smartphones, digital cameras, and desktop and notebook PCs, we expect our business to be subject to seasonality, with increased net sales in the second half of each year, when customers place orders to meet increased demand for year-end holiday seasons, and decreased net sales in the first half of each year.
-However, our rapid sales growth in the past two years makes assessment of the impact of seasonal factors on our business difficult.
+Because many of our semiconductor solutions are designed for the multimedia consumer electronics market such as smartphones, tablets, digital cameras, and desktop and notebook PCs, we expect our business to be subject to seasonality, with increased net sales in the second half of each year, when customers place orders to meet increased demand during year-end holiday seasons, and decreased net sales in the first half of each year.
+However, our rapid sales growth in recent years makes assessment of the impact of seasonal factors on our business difficult.